Active Learning-based Model Predictive Coverage Control: Two-layers Coverage MPC Algorithm

 \section{Two-layers Coverage MPC Algorithm}

 The two-layers approach presented in this section builds upon the MPC scheme proposed in~\cite{Carron2017}.
-However, the set-up below does not leverage terminal ingredients, allowing for the consideration of more complex dynamical systems and the inclusion of collision avoidance constraints.
-Section~\ref{subsec:twolayers} studies the solution with known density, while in~\ref{subsec:twolayerslearning} the set-up is adjusted to include learning.
+However, leveraging the results of Sections \ref{subsec:nonlineartrackingmpc} and \ref{sec:colavoidanceandrecursivefeasibility}, the presented set-up does not leverage terminal ingredients, allowing for the consideration of more complex dynamical systems and the inclusion of collision avoidance constraints.
+In Section~\ref{subsec:twolayers} we study the solution with known density, while in~\ref{subsec:twolayerslearning} the set-up is adjusted to include learning.